morhendos/casino-liga/DASHBOARD-REDESIGN-IMPROVEMENTS.md

 ## Key Improvements

 ### 1. Layout and Navigation
+- **Dashboard-Wide Top Bar:** Added a consistent top bar across all dashboard pages with search, notifications, and quick access tools
 - **Simplified Logo:** Reduced the logo size in the sidebar and removed the unnecessary tagline for a cleaner look
 - **Improved Menu Contrast:** Enhanced the sidebar contrast to make it more visually distinct and easier to navigate
 - **Better Space Utilization:** Reorganized the layout to make better use of available space
+- **Mobile Experience:** Added a mobile-friendly menu toggle and responsive top bar for better usability on smaller screens

 ### 2. Dashboard Clarity
 - **Clearer Information Hierarchy:** Redesigned the main dashboard to be less cluttered with logical grouping of related information